 Sub-Indicator 0 1 2 3 4 2b.1 Mechanisms to allocate adequate space to streets (per cent of land, number of intersections, width and length, street density, existence of street plans, etc.) Mechanisms exist but they do not ensure an adequate supply of public space.
-Mechanisms exist but they ensure an adequate supply of public space only in some part of cities. exist to ensure an adequate supply of public space to all parts of
+Mechanisms exist but they ensure an adequate supply of public space only in some part of cities. exist to ensure an adequate supply of public space to all part of exist to ensure an adequate supply of public space to all parts of